AI for Law Firms and Legal Departments

 Billing time entry suggestion uses activity data from your practice management system, emails sent and received, documents accessed and edited, calls logged, court filings submitted, and meeting records, to generate draft time entry descriptions and duration estimates for attorney review.
 The improvement is twofold: attorneys who consistently under-record capture more billable time because the system prompts them with the activity it observed; and the time spent on time entry is reduced because the first draft is already written.
 The system requires integration with your practice management platform and email system.
 We assess your practice management setup and the data available in discovery.

 Legal AI projects at RaftLabs are scoped and priced before development starts.
-A contract review pipeline for a defined set of clause types in a single contract category typically runs 12 to 16 weeks.
-A full legal research automation system with RAG over Westlaw or LexisNexis integration is typically 16 to 20 weeks.
+A first workflow, one contract category with a defined clause set, typically starts around $25,000 to $45,000 and launches as a validated v1 in 12 to 16 weeks.
+A full legal-AI platform spanning research automation, due diligence, and billing grows into six figures as you add workflows.
+Legal research automation with RAG over Westlaw or LexisNexis integration is a larger build, typically a first version in 16 to 20 weeks.
 We give you a fixed price after a discovery phase that maps your document library, matter data, and the specific workflow being addressed.
-Use our AI cost estimator at raftlabs.co/tools/ai-cost-estimator for a starting range.
+Use our software cost calculator at raftlabs.co/tools/software-development-cost-calculator for a starting range.

 Yes.
 Every legal AI engagement starts with a mutual NDA before any documents, workflows, or matter data are shared.
 We understand that law firms and legal departments handle confidential information for clients across sensitive matters.
 Data handling, retention, and access controls are scoped in discovery alongside the technical requirements.
 We have shipped systems for US healthcare clients under HIPAA and for European markets under GDPR, and we apply the same rigour to legal data confidentiality requirements.